 NetStumbler is a similar tool but it is relatively old, perfect for older systems.
 It supports network discovery and all other major features that you will need while auditing the area for wireless networks.
 There is a possibility that NetStumbler might not recognize your Wi-Fi adapter as the tool has not been updated lately.

-Kismet is an open source network detector, sniffer, and intrusion detection system.
+Kismet is an open-source network detector, sniffer, and intrusion detection system.
 It is a rather complex tool and a user might need to compile it before using it.
 The documentation provides instructions for compiling the tool on both Windows and Linux systems.

 How to make your wireless network hidden

 Some countries do not allow wireless networks that broadcast their SSID publicly.
 So, you might be looking for hiding the SSID of your network.
-The steps we’ve covered here depends majorly on the router and its manufacturer.
+The steps we’ve covered here depend majorly on the router and its manufacturer.
 These steps can vary a lot and should be considered only for getting a general idea.

 - Open a web browser and navigate to the router’s configuration page.
 Usually, it is something like ‘http://192.168.0.1’.
 Read the instruction manual that came along with your router for more details.